 There are various kinds of primary brain tumors.
 Everyone gets its title from the kind of cells involved.

 These tumors are the most usual cancerous brain tumors for children.
-A medulloblastoma rises in the lower back of brain and inclines to extent over the vertebral fluid.
+A medulloblastoma rises in the lower back of the brain and inclines to an extent over the vertebral fluid.
 These tumors are not common in adults, but they may occur.

 These rare and noncancerous tumors develop near the brain’s pituitary gland, which secretes hormones that switch many corporeal activities.
 As the craniopharyngioma grows slowly, it can harm the pituitary gland and other components near the brain.

 The cause of brain tumor

 Primary brain tumors develop in the brain or in tissues near it, like in the brain-casing membranes (meninges), pituitary gland, pineal gland, or cranial nerves.
 Primary brain tumors arise when normal cells gain errors (mutations) in DNA.
 These changes permit cells to develop and separate at good rates.
 They remain living when vigorous cells die.
 The effect is a collection of uncharacteristic cells, which build a tumor.
 Primary brain tumors are less common than secondary brain tumors, in which cancer develops and spreads to the brain.